a11yproject/a11yproject.com/src/posts/2021-07-02-accessibility-seo.md

 <h2>Size Chart</h2>
 ```

-Taking time to fine tune the outline of the page will lead to better results for people AND bots.
+Taking time to fine tune the outline of the page will lead to better results for people <strong>and</strong> bots.

 ## Links